Collaborate Ultra – Participant guide

 What is Collaborate Ultra

-Collaborate Ultra lets you make video calls to groups of people, a bit like Skype.
-The difference with Collaborate is that it comes with extras designed for education.
-It includes audio, video, text chat, an interactive whiteboard, PowerPoint display, application sharing, breakout rooms, polling and session recording.
-It can be accessed using a web browser on desktop PCs and laptops, and via the BB Student app.
+Collaborate Ultra lets you make video calls to groups of people, but also offers extra tools designed for education.
+It includes audio, video, text chat, an interactive whiteboard, screen sharing, breakout rooms, polling and session recording.
+It can be accessed using a web browser on desktop PCs and laptops, and via the Blackboard Student app.

 System requirements and preparation

 For the best experience, use Google Chrome or Chromium.
 Please note Internet Explorer 11 is not supported and other browsers may have limited functionality.
 Check Browser Support for Collaborate configurations in different browsers.

 - Before your first session visit Blackboard Collaborate Help – Getting Started.

 - Plug in your webcam and microphone, if they are not built into your computer.
 For best results, use headphones with a built-in microphone.
 Test the setup for your camera and microphone (you will not be able to hear voice playback but will see a purple bar move up and down).